Timing belt

 Examination

 Inspect the belt for grease or oil contamination, wear or damage.
-Replace belt if necessary.
+Replace the belt if necessary.

 Installation

-1. Put on the timing belt and crankshaft sprocket.
+1. Install the timing belt and crankshaft sprocket.
 Tighten the sprocket bolt.
-The arrow indicates the mounting protrusion.
+The arrow indicates the installation lug.

 2. Align the timing marks.

-3. Turn the tensioner clockwise to tension the belt.
-The belt is correctly tensioned if it can be twisted no more than 90°.
+3. Turn the tensioner clockwise to tighten the belt.
+The belt is tensioned correctly if it can be twisted no more than 90°.
 Tighten the tensioner bolts.

 4. Install the remaining parts.